Procedure for Resolution of a Formal Respectful Workplace Complaint

 5. Where the Vice-President is absent or unable to act, a senior officer of the University, such as an Associate Vice-President, may act on behalf of the Vice-President.

-6. Within ten (10) Working Days following a determination to proceed, the Reviewer shall deliver a copy of the statement of Complaint and a copy of the Respectful Workplace Policy and Procedures to the Respondent(s).
-If the Respondent(s) chooses to respond, the response must be in writing and submitted within ten (10) Working Days.
+6. Within ten (10) Days following a determination to proceed, the Reviewer shall deliver a copy of the statement of Complaint and a copy of the Respectful Workplace Policy and Procedures to the Respondent(s).
+If the Respondent(s) chooses to respond, the response must be in writing and submitted within ten (10) Days.

-7. The investigator will undertake an investigation and submit a written investigative report within forty (40) Working days from the date the Respondent received a copy of the Complaint.
+7. The investigator will undertake an investigation and submit a written investigative report within forty (40) Days from the date the Respondent received a copy of the Complaint.
 The report will contain the summary of the evidence, any conclusions reached, and the finding with respect to Harassment.
-The investigative report is provided to the Vice-President who initiated the investigation, and who within five (5) Working Days will provide copies to the Complainant and to the Respondent.
+The investigative report is provided to the Vice-President who initiated the investigation, and who within five (5) Days will provide copies to the Complainant and to the Respondent.

 8. The investigative report is confidential and shall not be communicated verbally, duplicated or circulated.
 However, the Complainant and the Respondent may share the report with their duly appointed representative(s).

 9. Upon receipt of the investigative report, both the Complainant and the Respondent may choose to respond.
-Any response must be in writing and submitted within five (5) Working Days.
+Any response must be in writing and submitted within five (5) Days.

 10. The Vice-President, as appropriate, shall decide, based on the investigative report and the responses, if any, from the Complainant and the Respondent, whether Harassment has or has not occurred.
 The Vice-President may seek advice, as appropriate.

-11. The Vice-President shall provide a written decision and any action that may be taken within an additional five (5) Working days.
+11. The Vice-President shall provide a written decision and any action that may be taken within an additional five (5) days.
 If discipline is to be imposed, the Respondent will be notified at that time.

 12. The Vice-President shall consult with the applicable line authority before implementing a recommendation or taking other remedial, preventative, or disciplinary action.